jjsantanna/covid19_in_nl/index.md

 {% include overall_cummulative_stats_logarithm.html %}

 Thanks to [Joris Trooster](https://www.facebook.com/joris.trooster) suggestion, following you will find the total number of cases vs. the number of confirmed cases.
-The GREAT explation of this graph can be found [here](https://www.youtube.com/watch?v=54XLXg4fYsc).
+The GREAT explanation of this graph can be found [here](https://www.youtube.com/watch?v=54XLXg4fYsc).
 A comparison between countries can be found [here](https://aatishb.com/covidtrends).

 {% include trajectory_of_cases.html %}